kamchatka-volcano/cmdlime/README.md

 ```
 ### Auto-generated usage info

 **cmdlime** can generate help messages accessible with `Config::usageInfo()` and `Config::usageInfoDetailed()` methods.
-The former is the compact version that is supposed to be shown alongside error messages, the later is the detailed version that is printed out when `--help` flag is set.
+The former is the compact version that is supposed to be shown alongside error messages, the latter is the detailed version that is printed out when `--help` flag is set.

 We can add more information to the detailed usage info by setting the parameters` descriptions:
 ```C++